monkey-projects/monkeyci/docs/design.md

 on their configuration.
 The following execution environments could exist:

 - Local (i.e. just executing on the same machine)
-- Docker (running the script in a separate image)
+- Docker/Podman (running the script in a separate image)
-- Kubernetes (creating a job in a Kubernetes cluster that runs the script)
+- Kubernetes/Nomad (creating a job in an orchestrator that runs the script)
-- Cloud functions
+- Cloud functions/cloud runs

 The modular nature of the design should allow for more environments should the need arise.